keithalewis/math/um1.md

 ---
-title: Simple Unified Model
+title: Basic Unified Model
 author: Keith A. Lewis
 institute: KALX, LLC
 fleqn: true
 classoption: fleqn
-abstract: Value, hedge, and manage the risk of derivative instruments.
+abstract: How to think about valuing, hedging, and managing the risk of derivative instruments.
 ...

-\newcommand{\RR}{\boldsymbol{R}}
+\newcommand\RR{\boldsymbol{R}}
 \newcommand{\ZZ}{\boldsymbol{Z}}
 \renewcommand{\AA}{{\mathcal{A}}}
 \newcommand{\ran}{\operatorname{ran}}
 \newcommand{\Var}{\operatorname{Var}}
 \newcommand{\Cov}{\operatorname{Cov}}
 \newcommand{\Alg}{\operatorname{Alg}}
+\newcommand\o[1]{\overline{#1}}

-This note proposes improvements to Stephen Ross's [@Ros1978] paper "A Simple Approach to the Valuation of Risky Streams" by identifying cash flows associated with owning financial instruments and modeling trading as a finite number of transactions based on available information.
-The model provides an accurate representation of trading and a simple derivation of the Black-Scholes [@BlaSch1973] and Merton [@Mer1973] valuation formula.
+This note proposes improvements to [Stephen Ross's][@Ros1978] paper "A Simple Approach to the Valuation of Risky Streams".
+Ross extended the theory invented by Fischer Black, Myron Scholes [@BlaSch1973] and Robert C. Merton III [@Mer1973] for valuing an option by dynamic trading of a bond and stock to any collection of instruments (risky streams).
+We put the cash flows associated with owning financial instruments on an equal basis with prices and reject the notion continuous time trading is possilble.
+This is a mathematical artefact of using Ito processes to model stock prices that leads to untenable results[^1].
+Every trading strategy involves only a finite number of transactions based on available information.
+The Basic Unified Model does not solve the fundamental problem of when to hedge, how much to buy, or how good the hedge is; it only provides a rigorous mathematical framework for future researchers to address the limitations of existing theory.

+### ???

-The Simple Unified Model does not involve so-called real-world probability measures that are immediately throw out to get risk-neutral probability measures.
-It does not involve stochastic integration, the Ito formula, partial differential equations, much less the Hahn-Banach theorem or weak-$*$ topologies.
+The Basic Unified Model does not involve so-called real-world probability measures that are immediately replaced by risk-neutral probability measures.
+It does not involve stochastic processes, the Ito formula, partial differential equations, much less the Hahn-Banach theorem or weak-$*$ topologies.
 It does not even involve probability.
 As Ross showed, the lack of arbitrage places constraints on price dynamics.
-It Is a purely geometric fact.
-Positive measures having mass 1 show up, but they are not the probability of anything.
+It is a purely geometric fact.
+Positive measures with mass 1 show up, but they are not the probability of anything.

 Every arbitrage-free model is determined by deflators that correspond to